-Receive training and capacity building Link up with sustainability certification and advisory services
+Receive training and capacity building

 In 2021, CIMB and CIMB Islamic launched GreenBizReady, an innovative sustainability solution for small and medium-sized enterprises (SMEs) who want to embark on or advance their sustainability journey.
 This solution is available at no cost to both financing and non-financing SME customers, and provides a structured approach to help them progress on their sustainability journey.